michaelpappas/craigslist-scraper-emailer/readme.md

 You will need also sender email address, sender email address app password, and a recipient email address.

+## Query Configuration

+To find a search query, search to something on Craigslist, configure the view to "list" and copy the url.
+Your URL should end with "1~list~0~0" when correctly configured.
+Paste this url into the search url field on the flask app and give the search query a unique name.
+Once the search query has been successfully added you can toggle the query active/inactive.
+The scraper will only search active search queries.

 ## Development Environment